vmalnathnambiar/exfilms/doc/how-to-exfilms-the-complete-guide.md

 <br>

 In addition to the required flags, there are two additional flags that can also be configured which sets the m/z and mass accuracy (ppm) tolerance ranges, respectively.
-These tolerance range will then be used while filtering for the targeted m/z values in the spectra.
+These tolerances will then be used while filtering for the targeted m/z values in the spectra.

 `--mzTolerance`